magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-overview.md

 Mendix supports this way of connecting because a VPN comes with significant more maintenance as well as security risk overhead.
 This is because a VPN will connect to another network not at the application level but at the TCP level.
 The consequence of this is that, unless you secure your own network with an extra firewall, you are potentially opening your on-premises network to a public network.
 This is not a best practice and thus not supported by Mendix.

-In case pear-to-pear integration is not possible becasue of corporate policies it is also possilbe to use Mendix Cloud Dedicated.
+If peer-to-peer integration is not possible because of corporate policies, it is also possible to use Mendix Cloud Dedicated.

-See for more details: [How does Mendix Cloud support VPC?](#mendix-cloud-vpc)
+See for more details: [How does Mendix Cloud support Virtual Private Cloud?](#mendix-cloud-vpc)

 ## 10 How Can the Mendix Support Team Assist Me When Running in the Mendix Cloud?